 Jan-Werner Mueller, Director

-The History of Political Thought Project pursues three aims:
+The Forum for the History of Political Thought pursues three aims:

 - To provide a venue for Princeton students and faculty from different disciplines to discuss both substantive and methodological issues in the history of political thought.
 Occasional roundtables and small discussion groups focus on particular thinkers, traditions of thought, or fundamental questions about how the study of the history of political thought ought to be conducted.